The upgrade procedure is the same for all hosts and involves using the installer and inventory file.

 Migrating the KUMA Core to a new Kubernetes cluster

 If the component is not detected on the worker nodes, a clean installation of the KUMA Core is performed in the cluster without migrating resources to it.
-Existing components must be manually rebuilt with the new Core in the KUMA web interface.
+Existing components must be manually recreated with the new Core in the KUMA web interface.

 On the Core host, the installer does the following: